 Welcome, students.
-This course will give you a detailed walkthrough of how to set up matches and find opponents to test your gaming mettle against and go over some specifics on this subject for Tier 1 Gaming Platforms.
+This course will give you a detailed walkthrough of how to set up matches and connect with the club's gaming community so you can start having fun and collecting rewards.
 We will first go over a number of items that are available to you.
 These tools should prove useful in understanding how to locate game servers and find opponents.

 The gaming bot for Telegram is used to set up official matches that count toward gaming comps and vendettas.
 It can be found with the following username: @DJBFistBot.
 Just be sure to select the competition you’re playing for when prompted with the joining queue screen, and you’ll be added to the appropriate queue and automatically paired with a partner.
 In order to select a specific competition, you need to enter option B or C. Be mindful when choosing option C, as it will exclude your score from the weekly PvP Pendant of Blood.